Help for business, charities and the self-employed

 - Go to the British Chambers of Commerce’s site for advice on preparing for and responding to Coronavirus.

 - The Business Growth Hub has a suite of resources including 10 steps to take now, a series of webinars, and guidance on keeping your business operating and managing cashflow.

 - Cumbria Chamber of Commerce has created a range of resources (toolkits, webinars, links, one-to-one professional advice) that's being constantly updated.
-It can be found at its Coronavirus: What businesses need to know page

 The Chamber has also set up a scheme called Chamber Connect , which brings together those available for work in the current sitaution with those businesses looking for staff.